 We next investigate masking noise independently, without any latent noise.

-\paragraph{Masking ratio.} We examine how varying the maximal masking ratio $M$ (Eq.~\ref{eq:mask}) influences generation quality.
+\textbf{Masking ratio.} We examine how varying the maximal masking ratio $M$ (Eq.~\ref{eq:mask}) influences generation quality.
 As shown in Figure~\ref{fig:masking}-(a), both SiT and MAR benefit from masking-based tokenizer training in generation quality.
 Masking ratios between 70\% and 90\% consistently yield stronger performance compared to low masking ratios (\textit{e.g.}, 30\%), favoring high degrees of masking.
 This behavior mirrors observations from latent denoising, \textit{i.e.}, challenging denoising is more beneficial, indicating a common underlying principle under the \emph{deconstruction-reconstruction} strategy.

-Interestingly, SiT~\cite{ma2024sit} still benefits from our masking-based \method despite not explicitly handling masked inputs during its own training.
-We hypothesize that masking implicitly promotes encoders to learn embeddings that are inherently robust other noise types, such as diffusion-based perturbations.

-\paragraph{Constant \textit{vs.} randomized masking ratio.} Figure~\ref{fig:masking}-(b) compares randomized masking ratios against constant ones used in MAE~\cite{he2022masked}.
-For constant masking ratio experiments, we fine-tune the tokenizer decoder for an additional 10 epochs on \textit{full-visible} latents to mitigate the distribution mismatch between training and inference, since fully visible inputs are absent during constant-ratio training.
-From Figure~\ref{fig:masking}-(b), we see that randomized masking outperforms constant masking.
-Randomized masking encourages latent embeddings that are robust to varying corruption levels.
-This is more aligned with the downstream tasks, \emph{i.e.}, denoising across diverse levels of corruption.
+\textbf{Constant \textit{vs.} randomized masking ratio.} Figure~\ref{fig:masking}-(b) compares randomized masking ratios against constant ones.
+For constant ratios, we further fine-tune the tokenizer decoder for 10 epochs using \textit{fully-visible} latents to alleviate the distribution shift between training and inference since fully-visible inputs are absent in constant-ratio training.
+This adjustment improves rPSNR by 1–3 and rFID by 0.6 (details in Sec.~\ref{app:noise_recon}).
+Figure~\ref{fig:masking}-(b) shows randomized masking consistently outperforms constant masking, as it encourages latent embeddings to be robust to varying corruption levels.
+This aligns naturally with downstream tasks that require denoising across diverse corruption levels.